-I first picked up an ukulele back in 2002, but without any real guidance my interest waned.
+I first picked up an ukulele back in 2002, but without any guidance my interest waned.
 Ten years later a trip to Oahu rekindled my love for the instrument, and I’ve been playing regularly ever since.
 At times I’ve had upwards of eighteen instruments in instruments in my ukulele stable.
-These days I mostly play Hawaiian music, especially in the slack key style.
+I mostly play Hawaiian music, especially in the slack key style.

 I’ve been a nerd as long as I can remember.
 My six-word memoir: